briansimiyuj/doctor-appointment-app/README.md

         c.
 Make the buttons stacked vertically on smaller screens

       9. Set the modal visibility state back to false and initialize the appointment to cancel state with null

+    ### Cancel Appointment Hook

+    Cancel appointment hook will be used to cancel the appointment and store the reason for cancellation in local storage.

+      1. Retrieve updateAppointmentStatus from the patient details context
+      2. Retrieve the appointmentToCancel from updatePatientDetails hook
+      3. Create a function to handle the cancel appointment which takes reason and alternative as parameters
+        a.
+Get the appointment to cancel either from the hook state or from localStorage as fallback
+        b.
+If there is no appointment to cancel (neither from state nor localStorage), log error and exit the function
+        c.
+Call the updateAppointmentStatus function with the appointment and the "cancelled" status
+        d.
+Create an appointment ID using the format: date-time
+        e.
+Retrieve existing cancellation reasons from localStorage using the patient ID as part of the key
+        f.
+Create a new cancellation reason object with the provided reason, alternative, timestamp, and appointment details
+        g.
+Store the updated cancellation reasons object back to localStorage with the appointment ID as the key

     ### Reject Appointment Modal Component